Sahamati/aa-redirection-guidelines/specification/request-specification.md

 {% api-method-spec %}
 {% api-method-request %}
 {% api-method-path-parameters %}
-{% api-method-parameter type="string" name="fi" required=true %}
+{% api-method-parameter type="string" name="requestorId" required=true %}
-Unique FIU identifier.
+Unique requestor identifier.
+This will be encrypted using Base64/XOR along with **reqdate** field.
+{% endapi-method-parameter %}

+{% api-method-parameter type="ENUM" name="requestorType" required=true %}
+Type of the requestor.
+This field will hold the values - FIU & LSP.
+The ENUM field would be expanded to accommodate new participants for any future requirements.
 This will be encrypted using Base64/XOR along with **reqdate** field.
 {% endapi-method-parameter %}

 {% api-method-parameter name="reqdate" required=true type="string" %}